getpopper/popper/README.md

   runs: [ctest]
 ```

-Assuming the above is stored in a `ci.yml` file in the root of your
-project folder, this entire workflow gets executed by running:
+Assuming the above is stored in a `ci.yml` file in the root of the (C++) project, this entire workflow gets executed by running:

 ```bash
 popper run -f ci.yml